EclipseUCOSP/org.eclipse.cbi.versionchecker/org.eclipse.cbi.versionchecker.maven.p/README.md

 * Username
 * Password

-There are two ways to configure this.
+There are three ways to configure this.

 In ~/.m2/settings.xml
 ---------------------